saks/application-services/components/glean/README.md

     git add megazord/ios/rust/Cargo.toml
     git add Cargo.lock
     ```
-4. Run `./gradlew glean:assemble` to ensure that things still build correctly.
+4. Run `./gradlew glean:test` to ensure that things still work correctly.
    If this returns an error, you may need to update `./build.gradle` to track
    any build changes made in Glean.